 - be asked for their views and for them to be taken account in their child’s CSP

 - make a referral to the

 - appeal against a local authority decision to refuse their

-Our Parents’ guide to additional support for learning provides more information about parental rights.
-It can be a helpful document to use as a professional, but also to share with parents.
+Our guide Additional support for learning: a guide for parents and carers provides more information about parental rights.
+It can be a helpful document to use as a professional, but also to share with parents and carers.